Lupe Fiasco's The Cool: Critical response

-Lupe Fiasco's The Cool received positive reviews from music critics.
+Lupe Fiasco's The Cool received critical acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 77, based on 30 reviews.
 Entertainment Weekly said "Sonically, he's got the same kind of gratifying ADHD going on.
 Some tracks, like 'Paris, Tokyo,' contrast his Twista-style rapid-fire delivery with a lazy rhythm that's close to smooth jazz which can be compared to A Tribe Called Quest.
 'Hello/Goodbye,' at the other extreme, has U.K. electro outfit Unkle providing a tense rock feel."
 The New York Times, hailing the album as "one of the year’s best hip-hop albums," added that "The songs only grow more urgent as Lupe Fiasco expands his sociopolitical perspective.
 'Intruder Alert' starts as a wary love song and broadens its topic to immigration.
 'Little Weapon,' produced by Patrick Stump of Fall Out Boy, looks at children with guns, from child soldiers in Africa to high school shooters.
 AllMusic said, "He is one of the most clever artists around, and as far as telling stories with rhymes goes, he's way up there, best exemplified by 'Hip-Hop Saved My Life' (a gripping story about a struggling rapper, based on the story of Slim Thug) and 'Gotta Eat' (where Lupe's inspiration for metaphors is a cheeseburger, yet it is no more corny than Main Source's classic 'Just a Friendly Game of Baseball')."

 In a less enthusiastic review for The Guardian, Alexis Petridis felt that Fiasco indulges occasionally in "sanctimonious moralising" on what is an otherwise successful album.
 Entertainment Weekly named The Cool the 10th best album of 2007 in their year-end list.